 Theft: “But the women, and the little ones, and the cattle, and all that is in the city, even all the spoil thereof, shalt thou take unto thyself; and thou shalt eat the spoil of thine enemies, which the Lord thy God hath given thee.”
 (Deuteronomy 20:14)

-Unfortunately, Christianity failed to become what Jesus wanted it to be.
-George W. Bush claimed to follow Christianity and also claimed that God wanted a war of revenge, contradicting the time Jesus told us to turn the other cheek.
+Unfortunately, in modern times, Christianity failed to become what Jesus wanted it to be.
+For Example, Jesus told us to turn the other cheek.

 “But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also.”
 (Matthew 5:39)

-Though Jesus preached compassion, Christianity has done a lot of evil.
 Catholic priests say the body of Christ lives in the Holy Mother Church of Rome.
 This church condemned scientists, tortured witches, and made masturbation a sin.
 Missionaries wanted to save souls by bringing them the Word of God and ended up carrying disease all over the Americas, killing millions of natives (Diamond, 1997 p.
 373).
-Jesus did not guide these missionaries.
+I don’t think that a compassionate God guided these missionaries.
+A compassionate God was not guiding Pope Francis, who continued to support a faulty mass migration that was killing thousands of people each year.

 “Jesus said unto him, If thou wilt be perfect, go and sell that thou hast, and give to the poor, and thou shalt have treasure in heaven: and come and follow me. “(Matthew 19:21)